hao441/Evo/README.md

 # EVO #

-Evo partitions a large container into 300 cells each assigned to an 'Individual' object that controls the background colour of the cell.
+Evo is a genetic algorithm that operates almost as a rubix cube solver.

-Before the evolution starts the user will choose a colour which will become the colour of the whole box.
+It starts as a grid of 300 cells all with the target colour as their background.
+Though each cell's background colour is controlled by an 'Individual' object with its own colour chromosome.

-The genetic algorithm has a static population of 500 and each Individual has its own 'colour' chromosome.
-The fitness of the individual is scored by how close that chromosome is to the target colour.
+When Evo begins, Individuals are ranked based on how close their chromosome colour is to the target colour then the top ten percent go through to the next generation.
+Generations continue till all cells are the target colour again.

 Demo: https://evo.harrisonoates.io